 It’s kind of like when you wanted to freshen up your house by painting your kitchen cabinets.
-Then you decide to put in new counter tops, new appliances, and finally you tear down the wall to the family room.
+Then you decide to put in new countertops, new appliances, and finally, you tear down the wall to the family room.

 This is fine at your house, but when it’s at work, there are serious consequences when a project gets too big.
-A projects that gets too bloated is very likely to fail.
+A project that gets too bloated is very likely to fail.
 Feature creep is the #1 killer of projects.

 Most organizations are like an old clock–each of the gears has to do its part and keep moving or the whole clock will break.
-So by allowing to many features into your project as time passes, you could inadvertently cause major failure throughout your organization.
+So by allowing too many features into your project as time passes, you could inadvertently cause major failure throughout your organization.

 How do deal with it: This is about getting the fundamentals right.

 - Know the scope of the project and make sure everyone else does too.
 What are the features of the project?
 Who is doing it?
 How long will it take to finish?
 Don’t leave the planning meeting without putting it up on the white board.
 If there’s some awkwardness because you aren’t quite sure, address that right now!
 Write it on paper!
 Make everyone look at it!

 - Train your team.
 Whoever is building the project needs to know how little requests to change the scope of the project can means an ugly reality down the road.
 Teach them what to do when someone wants to add something new to the project scope.